giomasce/asmc/README.md

 operating system programmer: it could have bugs and overwrite your disk, damage the hardware and whatever.
 I only run it on an old otherwise unused laptop that once belonged to my grandmother.
-No problem has ever become apparent, but I cannot vouch for yours!
+No problem has ever become apparent, but care is never too much!

 If you use macOS you can build the `boot_*.x86` files, but not `boot.iso`, because I did not find a reasonable way to install